AI supported development with yFiles AI Tools

 }

-• Configures the yFiles SDK as dependency
+• Configure the yFiles SDK as a dependency

 Create a vanilla TypeScript project with yFiles and Vite.